TheRealKaup/TheRealKaup/journal/video_games.md

 Entry from 11-5-2024

-The side content of GTA 5 features funny, goofy characters.
+The side content of GTA 5 features comedic, goofy characters.
 These side missions and the rest of San Andres have a lovable, thrilling charm, that is considerably distinct from the feel of the main content.
 You can trip out and hallucinate shooting clowns in a side mission, and then in a main mission commit torture, as the same character.
 The two scenes work well together because they provide contrast for each other.
 A wonderful example that doesn't work so well is Cyberpunk 2077.

 Most of the side content in Cyberpunk 2077 attempts to provoke deep emotional responses, unsuccessfully.
 A side quest may have multiple parts, serious topics, a moral dilemma and choices, yet here I am following the fandom wiki to get the iconic weapon I want or the highest payment, unable to care less about this murderer character that now doubts he is the messiah.
 Johnny persuading the player to act according to his views may affect the player's choices, but the side quest still isn't compelling.
 With these failed attempts, adverse outcomes affect the main storyline itself:
 - The world is blown out of proportion by inserting gratuitously complex conundrums, that regardless, are unexciting.